nexsolab/azure-devops-google-cloud-tools/Tasks/GoogleCloudDNS/README.md

 - Create/Update
   - `ndev.clouddns.readwrite`
 - Delete
-  - `cloudfunctions.functions.delete`
+  - `ndev.clouddns.readwrite`
 - Get record value
-  - `ndev.clouddns.readwrite`
-- Call
-  - `cloudfunctions.functions.call`
+  - `ndev.clouddns.readonly`

-Or you can use roles:
+Or you can use the role:
-`roles/cloudfunctions.developer`

-Note that you'll need also the roles:
-- `roles/iam.serviceAccountTokenCreator`
-- `roles/iam.serviceAccountUser`
+`roles/dns.admin`

 ## Operations